InnerSourceCommons/InnerSourcePatterns/book/introduction.md

 We define InnerSource as:

-> The use of open source principles and practices for software development within the confines of an organisation.
+> The use of open source principles and practices for software development within the confines of an organization.

 InnerSource takes the lessons learned from developing open source software and applies them to the way companies develop software internally.
 As developers have become accustomed to working on world-class open source software, there is a strong desire to bring those practices back inside the firewall and apply them to software that companies may be reluctant to release.